iotaledger/hornet/docs/post_installation/peering.md

 ### Low/High Watermark

 The `p2p.connectionManager.highWatermark` and `p2p.connectionManager.lowWatermark` configuration options define "watermark" points.
-Watermark points can be thought of as a filling basin where if the `highWatermark` is reached, water is drained until it reaches the `lowWatermark` again.
+Watermark points can be thought of as a filling basin where if the `highWatermark` is reached, water will be drained until it reaches the `lowWatermark` again.
 Similarly, the connection manager within Hornet will start trimming away connections to peers if `highWatermark` peers are connected until it reaches `lowWatermark` count of peers.
 These watermarks exist for a certain buffer number of peers to be connected, which will not necessarily  be targeted by the gossip protocol.